javaf/bakery-algorithm/README.md

 1. pick latest ticket
 2. for all other customers:
-  a. wait if they are choosing
+  1. wait if they are choosing
-  b. wait if they have early ticket, or
+  2. wait if they have early ticket, or
-  c. wait if they came before you
+  3. wait if they came before you
 3. goto the booth and place order

 When done placing the order: